-Ginseng contains 12 elements, including phosphorus, sulfur, potassium, calcium, molybdenum, iron, etc.; 100 biologically active substances; vitamins E, A, F, B; nicotinic and folic, pantothenic acid; and other beneficial elements.
+Ginseng contains 12 elements, including phosphorus, sulfur, potassium, calcium, molybdenum, iron, etc.; 100 biologically active substances; vitamins E, A, F, and B; nicotinic and folic, pantothenic acid; and other beneficial elements.

-Ginseng tincture has a general tonic effect: improves appetite, increases blood pressure, mental and physical performance, stimulates sexual function; reduces general weakness, fatigue, drowsiness; reduces cholesterol and blood sugar, activates the activity of the adrenal cortex.
+Ginseng tincture has a general tonic effect: improves appetite, increases blood pressure, mental and physical performance, stimulates sexual function; reduces general weakness, fatigue, drowsiness; reduces cholesterol and blood sugar, and activates the activity of the adrenal cortex.
 Buy Ginseng tincture to stimulate the central nervous system.

 The short list of indications for its use includes:

 - Asthenic syndrome;

 - Sexual dysfunction;